mmclhugo1/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

    Username: `admin`
    Password: `admin`

-   Proceed to the Settings tab and select the *Live Hive: Plugin Activation* option on the left-hand panel.
+2. Proceed to the Settings tab and select the *Live Hive: Plugin Activation* option on the left-hand panel.

-   Click on the *Activate* option.
+3. Click on the *Activate* option.
 Wait for the **Reload this window** message to appear and refresh the page.

-### Setup Databricks
+### Setup Databricks in Fusion
-[//]: <> (Host live-analytics-databricks-etl-6.0.0.1.jar externally - cuts the steps right down)

-Prior to performing these tasks, the Databricks cluster must be in a **running** state.
-Please access the Azure portal and check the status of the cluster.
-If it is not running, select to start the cluster and wait until it is **running** before continuing.

 1. Log into the Fusion UI for the ADLS Gen2 zone.